Tack Coat

 1. Clean the pavement

-2. Maintain emulsion at proper temperature
+2. Maintain emulsion at the proper temperature

 3. Determine residual asphalt content required

-4. Calculate application rate
+4. Calculate the application rate

 5. Set spray-bar height for triple overlap of spray

-6. Ensure nozzles are correct size
+6. Ensure nozzles are the correct size

-7. Ensure all nozzles are same size
+7. Ensure all nozzles are the same size

-8. Set spray nozzles at same angle
+8. Set spray nozzles at the same angle

 9. Ensure all nozzles are clean and functioning properly

-10. Ensure distributor is calibrated
+10. Ensure the distributor is calibrated

-11. Ensure uniform application of tack coat
+11. Ensure uniform application of the tack coat

 12. Prevent tracking and pickup of the emulsion